duongdanghung20/bio-ai-project/README.md

 # AI plays game with Neuro-evolution

 ## Description
+* This project was created to do the final examination of __Bio-Inspired Artificial Intelligence__ course in University of Trento, 2021/2022 (Spring Semester).
 * __Neuro Evolution__: A type of Artificial Intelligence that uses Evolutionary Algorithms to generate Artificial Neural Networks (ANN), parameters, topology and rules.
 * This is a project applied Neuro Evolution to create AI agents that automatically play simple computer games.
 * The games included: